aldafawnia/Project-Heal/README.md

 # Technologies

 HTML in structuring the website and CSS in styling are used for this website.
+JavaScript is used for form validation and leaflet for map location.

 GitHub for repositories